LeeJMorel/PathKit/README.md

 ## Acknowledgements

 We want to thank our amazing professor for helping lead us through a complete production process and make our vision a reality!
 Thank you [Nigini](https://github.com/nigini)!
-We also want to thank our TA, Apollo, for all the work they put into reviewing our project to make it have more compleate communication and well defined project goals.
+We also want to thank our TA, Apollo, for all the work they put into reviewing our project to make it have more complete communication and well defined project goals.